Hagioscope

-A hagioscope (from Ancient Greek άγιος 'holy' and σκοπεῖν 'to see') or squint is an architectural term denoting a small splayed opening or tunnel at seated eye-level, through an internal masonry dividing wall of a church in an oblique direction (south-east or north-east), giving worshippers a view of the altar and therefore of the elevation of the host.
+A hagioscope (from Ancient Greek άγιος 'holy' and σκοπεῖν 'to see') or squint is an architectural term denoting a small splayed opening or tunnel at seated eye-level, through an internal masonry dividing wall of a church in an oblique direction (liturgical south-east or north-east), giving worshippers a view of the altar and therefore of the elevation of the host.
 Where worshippers were separated from the high altar not by a solid wall of masonry but by a transparent parclose screen, a hagioscope was not required as a good view of the high altar was available to all within the sectioned-off area concerned.
-Where a squint was made in an external wall so that lepers and other non-desirables could see the service without coming into contact with the rest of the populace, they are termed leper windows or lychnoscopes.
+In the 19th century, European antiquarians developed theories about the purpose of the squint and its relationship to people with leprosy and other non-desirables, namely that the feature would allow them to see the service without coming into contact with the rest of the populace, hence the terms leper windows or lychnoscopes.
+However, given the lack of medieval sources to definitively link the squint to fears of contagion, recent scholarship has contested these claims.

 Function

 Where the congregation of a church is united in the nave there is no use for a hagioscope.
 However, when parts of the congregation separated themselves for purposes of social distinction, by use of walls or other screens from the chancel, or nave, and from the main congregation, such a need arose.
 In medieval architecture hagioscopes were often a low window in the chancel wall and were frequently protected by either a wooden shutter or iron bars.
 Hagioscopes are found on one or both sides of the chancel arch; in some cases a series of openings has been cut in the walls in an oblique line to enable a person standing in the porch (as in Bridgwater church, Somerset) to see the altar; in this case and in other instances such openings were sometimes provided for an attendant, who had to ring the Sanctus bell when the Host was elevated.

 Though rarely encountered in continental Europe, they are occasionally found to serve such purposes as allowing a monk in one of the vestries to follow the service and to communicate with the bell-ringers.
 Sometimes squints were placed to enable nuns or anchorites to observe the services without having to give up their isolation.
 Anchorites could view the Eucharist without being able to observe the congregation.
 The unusual design of the church of St Helen's in Bishopsgate, one of the largest surviving ancient churches of London, arose from its once having been two separate places of worship: a 13th-century parish church and the chapel of a Benedictine convent.
 On the convent side of St Helen's Church, a "squint" allowed the nuns to observe the parish masses; church records show that the squint in this case was not enough to restrain the nuns, who were eventually admonished to "abstain from kissing secular persons", a practice to which it seems they had become "too prone".